edithal-14/sta2453-p1/notes.md

 - Riskfuel is a company which accelerates pricing model

 - Put option
+    - Seller of the put option has the obligation to buy the asset at the strike price
-    - Right to sell the stock at a strike price after maturity
+    - Buyer of the  put option can exercise the right to sell the asset at the strike price
-    - Bet the stock price will decrease
+    - You buy put option if you bet the price of asset will go down

 - Call option
+    - Seller of the call option has the obligation to sell the asset at the strike price
-    - Right to buy the stock at a strike price after maturity
+    - Buyer of the call option can exercise the right to buy the asset at the strike price
-    - Bet the stock price will increase
+    - You buy call option if you bet the price of the asset will go up

-- BSM (black - scholes model)
+- BSM (Black - Scholes model)
     - Invented by Martin Scholes from Mc Master University

 - Pytorch is recommended

 - Grade
+    - Level 1: Max error 50 - 100
-    - Level 4: Max error less than a cent
+    - Level 2: Max error 5 - 50
-    - Level 3: less than a dollar
+    - Level 3: Max error 0.01 - 5
-    - Passing grade (Level 2): less than 10 dollars

-- `riskfuel_test.py` is the file used for evaluation
+    - Level 4: Max error < 0.01

 - Any ML model can be used such as gradient boosted trees (e.g. XGB)
     - Not necessary to use Neural Nets